-Cimarron’s solution to controlling glycol dehydrator emissions is the BTEX Eliminator.
-The BTEX Eliminator sends the still column vent gas to an exchanger/condenser (natural or forced draft, glycol shell and tube) to condense water and condensable hydrocarbons (e.g., VOCs/BTEX).
+Cimarron and JATCO have partnered to offer both ambient air and forced-draft BTEX elimination solutions to control glycol dehydrator emissions.
+The still column vent gas is sent to an exchanger/condenser (natural or forced draft, glycol shell and tube) to condense water and condensable hydrocarbons (e.g., VOCs/BTEX).
 The condensed water/VOCs are sent to the produced water tank using a blowcase or a pneumatic pump.
 Noncondensable, residual waste gas/VOCs are sent to the dedicated enclosed combustion device (ECD) for destruction.

-For applications where glycol flash tank gas cannot be sent back to the system, this gas can be combusted by the unit’s dedicated ECD.
+For applications where glycol flash tank gas cannot be sent back to the system, this gas can be combusted by the unit’s dedicated enclosed combustor.

 Dedicated OOOOa Combustor

-Cimarron’s BTEX Eliminator package routes vapors to a dedicated high efficiency Quad-O certified combustor optimized for handling BTEX vapors, removing VOCs with an industry-leading destruction efficiency of 98%+.
+The BTEX system routes vapors to a dedicated high efficiency Quad-O certified combustor optimized for handling BTEX vapors, removing VOCs with an industry-leading destruction efficiency of guaranteed 98%.
 We use our Cimarron CH2.5 model ECD.
-These ECDs have casted ceramic fiber insulation that is better at handling water vapors.
+This ECD has casted ceramic fiber insulation that is better at handling water vapors.
 Also, the insulated ECD allows for better temperature control, thereby offering more flexibility to use assist gas and optimize ECD sizing to the unique needs of the facility.

-Competitor units commonly route BTEX vapors to regenerator firetube burners.
+BTEX vapors are commonly routed to the regenerator firetube burner.
 This method can be hazardous because the higher BTU content of still column vapors can make the gas unsuitable as a regenerator burner fuel gas.
 Often these vapors can condense and drop out leading to pooling of hydrocarbons in the reboiler firetube.
 Regenerator burners are typically not effectively sized to ensure adequate destruction of BTEX vapors.

 Methane Destruction Efficiency

 Many companies are seeking to reduce their methane emissions.
-Since the Cimarron BTEX Eliminator Package uses a dedicated Quad-O enclosed combustion device (ECD), the facility is assured that a methane destruction efficiency of 98%+ is attained.
+Since the Cimarron-JATCO BTEX systems use a dedicated Quad-O enclosed combustion device (ECD), the facility is assured that a guaranteed methane destruction efficiency of 98% is attained.

-As stated earlier, competitor units commonly route BTEX vapors to regenerator burners and this method would not attain a 98%+ destruction efficiency.
+As stated earlier, BTEX vapors commonly routed to regenerator burners would not attain a 98%+ destruction efficiency with this method.

-Also, flash gas from the glycol flash tank can be sent to the BTEX Eliminator’s ECD for destruction of methane and VOCs.
+Also, flash gas from the glycol flash tank can be sent to the Cimarron BTEX combustor for destruction of methane and VOCs.

 Methane emissions from the oil and gas industry is a target for more regulation.